DoGByTe-ZN/GemHunter-Archive/README.md

 # GemHunter-Archives

-This is the official #GemHunter Archives GitHub Repo, providing you with the #GemHunter Post Articles all in one centralized location
+This is the official #GemHunter Archives GitHub Repo, providing you with all of the #GemHunter Post Article in one centralized location

 [Year: 2018]